Is "Trump Derangement Syndrome" a Real Mental Condition?

 Posted Jan 04, 2019

-However, in recent months many have been questioning the direction of this ‘medical gaze.'
-In fact, more and more people are suggesting that this ‘medical gaze’ should be reversed and refocused on President Trump’s most embittered and partisan opponents.
-Some have even suggested that these opponents are experiencing a specific mental condition, which has been labelled ‘Trump Derangement Syndrome' (TDS).
+However, in recent months, many have been questioning the direction of this "medical gaze."
+In fact, more and more people are suggesting that this "medical gaze" should be reversed and refocused on President Trump’s most embittered and partisan opponents.
+Some have even suggested that these opponents are experiencing a specific mental condition—a condition which has been labelled "Trump Derangement Syndrome" (TDS).

-Mental illnesses are officially classified in a dense and dry book published by the American Psychiatric Association (APA) known as the Diagnostic and Statistical Manual-version 5 (DSM-5).
-This book contains 947 pages and lists hundreds of mental disorders; TDS is nowhere to be seen in DSM-5.
+Mental illnesses are officially classified in a dense and dry book published by the American Psychiatric Association (APA) known as the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
+This book contains 947 pages and lists hundreds of mental disorders; TDS is nowhere to be seen.
 Similarly, a review of scholarly databases such as MEDLINE and Google Scholar reveal no academic papers on this alleged syndrome.
-Officially at least, TDS is not a real, diagnosable or treatable mental disorder.
+Officially at least, TDS is not a real, diagnosable, or treatable mental disorder.

 As such, lack of official recognition does not mean that TDS is not a real mental condition.